In the Central African Republic, a country located south of the Sahara and north of the Equator, the climate is

 Far north

-far north, nights are cool in winter, and they can sometimes be a bit cold, while during the day, it is hot: the maximum temperatures hover around 33/34 °C (91/93 °F), but sometimes, they can rise even higher.
+In winter, nights are cool, and can sometimes be a bit cold.
+However, during the day, it gets hot: the maximum temperatures hover around 33/34 °C (91/93 °F), but sometimes, they can rise even higher.
 The wind from the north-east, the

 Birao